gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ![SSD1331_connector.PNG](../images/SSD1331_connector.PNG)

-If your ULX3S does not have a display [buy one from Amazon](https://www.amazon.com/dp/B0711RKXB5/).
+If your ULX3S does not have a display you can [buy one from Amazon](https://www.amazon.com/dp/B0711RKXB5/).
 It is always good to support Adafruit, particularly given the amount of work put into their open source libraries, including ones used in this project.
-Adafruit has a [OLED SSD-1331](https://www.adafruit.com/product/684) - but note that board appears to have a different size/pinout and includes a MicroSD card.
+Adafruit has a [OLED SSD-1331](https://www.adafruit.com/product/684) - but note that board appears to have a different size/pinout and includes a MicroSD card. ymmv.

 See also the [pdf specification for the SSD-1331 Display](../doc/SSD1331_1.2.pdf) in the [doc](../doc/) folder.

 ## ULX3S ESP-32

-The ULX3S on-boarad ESP32 is this [ESP-WROOM-32 from Mouser Electronics](https://hr.mouser.com/ProductDetail/Espressif-Systems/ESP-WROOM-32-16MB?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiV1M6iRPUJ5tDjstOHDp9d7Q%3d%3d)
+The ULX3S on-boarad ESP32 is this [ESP-WROOM-32 from Mouser Electronics](https://hr.mouser.com/ProductDetail/Espressif-Systems/ESP-WROOM-32-16MB?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiV1M6iRPUJ5tDjstOHDp9d7Q%3d%3d),
+(Specfically the ESP32-D0WDQ6).
-See also the [ESP-WROOM-32 data sheet](../doc/esp32-wroom-32_datasheet_en-1510934.pdf) copy in the local [doc](../doc/) folder
+See also the [ESP-WROOM-32 data sheet](../doc/esp32-wroom-32_datasheet_en-1510934.pdf) and [../doc/esp32_datasheet_en.pdf](Espressif ESP32 Series Datasheet) copy in the local [doc](../doc/) folder.

 ## ESP32 SPI **